cs1302uga/cs1302-gallery/README.md

 including the appendices.
 These steps are suggesions and, therefore, do not constitute an exhaustive list of steps that you may need to take to complete the project.

+**Preparation:**

+- [ ] Read through the entire project description, including the appendices, **and write down questions as you go.**
+- [ ] Read it again!
+This time, you may be able to answer some of your own questions.

 **Frontend:**

 - [ ] On paper, decompose the visual elements of your application to identify